arjun-krishna1/ideas/homunculus.md

 - Automated end to end testing
 ## Sprinkles
 - Record user paths
+- Mobile view/Different views
+- Turn into a kubernetes cluster, run all at once
 - Add most common/average paths to repertoire from recording actual user paths
 - Build user profiles using the user paths and their data
   - ???